Yam1x/c2pie/README.md

 ## License

-MIT License.
+Apache License.
 See [c2pie repository's license](LICENSE) for more information.